The Rogue Leveling Guide for the Mists of Pandaria

 Which Rogue spec to pick?

-- Subtlety is the most fun.
+Subtlety is the most fun.
 It’s built around coming out of stealth with bone-crushing burst damage.
-Not quite so hot for long fights, and not quite so brutal in Mists of Pandaria, but Sub. can still do fine in PvE.
-Pick up Shadowstep at 60 and it’s even better.
+And then they also have the deadly Shadowdance ability.
+Not quite so hot for long fights, and a bit energy starved until level 70, but Sub. can still kill very quickly which is very nice for leveling.

-- Assassination makes great use of poisons.
+Assassination makes great use of poisons.
 Nice for Dungeons, raids, and PvP, no slouch at regular leveling.
+The only reason it’s behind combat is the energy regeneration, Assassination is a bit slow on that until level 70.

 All Rogues – Gear, Stats, Poisons: